RS001 – Chemical Hygiene Plan

 • Laminar Flow Clean Bench

 A laminar flow clean bench is a partially enclosed bench designed to prevent contamination of the work surface.
 Air is drawn through a high efficiency particulate air filter and blown in a very smooth, laminar flow towards the user.
-It is critical that no hazardous chemicals, infectious and/or radioactive materials ever be used in a laminar flow clean bench, as the vapors are blown directly towards the user.
+It is critical that absolutely no hazardous chemicals, infectious and/or radioactive materials ever be used in a laminar flow clean bench, as the vapors are blown directly towards the user.
 The handling of laboratory animals on a laminar flow clean bench should also be avoided as it may increase researcher exposure to lab animal allergens.

 • Other Engineering Containment Devices